 • Here we see the deplorable condition of Jerusalem before her final fall into the Babylonian Captivity.
 Verses 1-8 reveal a long list of the people’s unrepented sins.
 We can draw much benefit from these if we examine our own hearts to see where we might be falling short.
 As the apostle Paul reminded us, we are never so mature that we can lower our guard against the encroachment of sin into our lives — “Therefore let him who thinks he stands take heed lest he fall” (1 Corinthians 10:12, NKJV).
 Let’s focus today on four important warnings that we can take from verse 2.

 • I am well aware that the ultimate deliverance from God’s wrath comes from repenting of our sins and by faith receiving the salvation offered by Jesus’ death, burial, and resurrection.
 That is the most important decision each of us will ever make.
-My intent in this message is to help us avoid these four specific sinful practices that have the potential to significantly damage our present walk with the Lord Jesus Christ.
+My intent in this message is to help us avoid these four specific sinful practices that have the potential to significantly damage and weaken our present walk with the Lord Jesus Christ.

 1) She obeys no one.

 Ephesians 5:5-6 For of this you can be sure: No immoral, impure or greedy person — such a person is an idolater — has any inheritance in the kingdom of Christ and of God.
 Let no one deceive you with empty words, for because of such things God’s wrath comes on those who are disobedient.